 Your first paycheck will contain all the pay you have coming to you at that point.
 For recruits without dependents, that means base pay, only.
 For those with dependents, it means base pay and housing allowance.

 A Marine's first paycheck will be "pro-rated" to the number of days of active duty.
 For example, if you receive your first paycheck 30 days after arrival, you will receive the full-rate of the monthly basic pay in that paycheck, and (if you have dependents), the full rate for the monthly housing allowance.

 Basic Training is broken down into three basic phases: The first phase is Basic Learning; physical and mental.
 The second phase is Rifle Training, and the third phase is Field Training.

 Forming is the period when recruits are taken to their training companies and meet their drill instructors for the first time.
-During this period, recruits learn the basics: how to march, how to wear their uniform, how to secure their weapon, etc. This period of time allows recruits to adjust to the recruit training way of life before the first actual training day.
+During this period, recruits learn the basics: how to march, how to wear their uniforms, and how to secure their weapons.
+This period allows recruits to adjust to the recruit training way of life before the first actual training day.

 IPT consists of prescribed exercises (a maximum of five minutes outside in "the pit," no maximum inside).
 Exercises one can expect if one is "quarter-decked" are: bends and thrusts, leg lifts, side lunges, mountain climbing, running in place, side straddle hops, and push-ups.
 Drill instructors use a combination of individual and group IPTs to keep the platoon on its toes.